A Swedish expatriate with a curious mind.

-I’ve been cultivating a deeper connection, my intuition, and my gut-felt sense since 2005, the year I moved back to the UK.
+I started cultivating a deeper connection and my intuition (my gut-felt sense) in 2005, the year I moved back to the UK.
 Since then I’ve come to integrate practices of listening to my intuition and deeper wisdom into all areas of my life.

 Below are snippets from my journey and how I found the space to explore the depths in me that I, at first, had no idea actually existed…